coracle-social/nparrot/README.md

   <h1>nparrot</h1>
 </div>

-`nparrot` (_"Nostr Parrot"_) is a convenient CLI tool that facilitates one-on-one DM messaging over Nostr ([NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md)).
+`nparrot` (_"Nostr Parrot"_) is a convenient CLI tool that facilitates messaging over Nostr relay chat rooms.

 This tool has a few use cases and benefits:
-- 🤖 Talk to your [Goose AI agent](https://block.github.io/goose/) via DMs from your phone by using any Nostr client compatible with [NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md).
+- 🤖 Talk to your [Goose AI agent](https://block.github.io/goose/) via chat by using any Nostr client compatible [relays as groups](https://habla.news/u/hodlbod@coracle.social/1741286140797).
-- 🔗 Easily integrate almost any other command line tool with Nostr DMs.
+- 🔗 Easily integrate almost any other command line tool with Nostr chat messages (be careful about letting other people have access).
-- 🔔 Send yourself notifications easily from any environment that can run shell commands.
-- 🧪 Use this as a test or troubleshooting tool for NIP-17 messages.

 Here are the features it includes:
-- ✅ **`send` command:** Sends a private NIP-17 direct message using specified arguments, or from stdin.
+- ✅ **`send` command:** Sends a NIP-C7 message using specified arguments, or from stdin.
-- ✅ **`wait` command:** Listens and waits for the next NIP-17 direct message from a specific user, and prints it to stdout once received.
+- ✅ **`wait` command:** Listens and waits for the next NIP-C7 message from a specific room, and prints it to stdout once received.
-- ✅ **`onmessage` command:** Continuously listens for NIP-17 direct messages, and for each one, it runs a shell command you specify.
+- ✅ **`onmessage` command:** Continuously listens for NIP-C7 messages, and for each one, it runs a shell command you specify.
-- ✅ **`listen` command:** Continuously listens for NIP-17 direct messages, and for each one, it prints it to stdout.
+- ✅ **`listen` command:** Continuously listens for NIP-C7 messages, and for each one, it prints it to stdout.
-- ✅ **`mcp` command:** MCP server that allows an AI agent to send a direct message to a specific user, or to wait for their message.
+- ✅ **`mcp` command:** MCP server that allows an AI agent to send a message to a specific user, or to wait for their message.

 ⚠️ **Note:** This is relatively new, experimental software.
 Please proceed with caution.